Optimal Control of Fluid Restless Multi-armed Bandits: A Machine Learning Approach: Introduction

-Here, we assume that the state equations for the quadratic dynamics do not include intercepts in $\phi_{u,i}$.
-Our derivation relies on closed-form expressions of state trajectories within intervals where the control variable is fixed to a constant vector.
-This assumption simplifies these expressions, allowing us to present the key ideas and results more concisely.
-However, the principles of our approach can be extended to more general state equations.
-We also add the following assumption: \begin{assumption} $\phi_{u,i}(\cdot)$ is a concave function for all $u \in \{0, 1\}, i \in [n].$ \end{assumption}

-Note that the models with affine dynamics automatically satisfies this assumption.
-In the quadratic case, this assumption requires $\beta_{u,i} <0, u \in \{0,1\}, i \in [n]$.
-This condition ensures that the algorithm developed in Section \ref{s:affineacot} finds optimal solutions for Problem \eqref{eq:genrmabp}.
+Our analysis hinges on two ingredients: (i) closed-form expressions for the state and costate trajectories, and (ii) a representation of the costates as affine functions of suitable state and time dependent primitives.
+In the two illustrative cases we study, both ingredients are readily available, which lets us present the main ideas and results concisely.
+Yet our approach extends to broader classes of state equations whenever these two requirements are met.

+For convenience, we introduce the following notation for the remainder of the paper, defined for all \(i \in [n]\):

-In general, enforcing the state constraints such as $0 < x_i(t) < H_i$ makes the problem considerably more challenging to solve.
-Fortunately, many important problems automatically satisfy these upper and lower bound constraints without explicit enforcement.
-This is because the state equation often guarantees that the state trajectory remains within a bounded interval, due to the existence of equilibrium points in dynamical systems \citep[Chapter 5-11]{Sethi2019}.
-Therefore, we focus on the class of problems where we can treat the problem as if state constraints do not exist.
+In general, enforcing state constraints such as $0 < x_i(t) < H_i$ makes the problem considerably more challenging to solve, as the corresponding PMP conditions become more complex (see \cite[Chapter 4]{Sethi2021}).
+Fortunately, many important problems automatically satisfy such constraints without explicit enforcement.
+This is because the state equations often guarantee that the state trajectories remain within a prescribed region, drawing on forward invariance / viability results.
+See, e.g., \cite{aubin2009}.

+Therefore, we focus on the class of problems that can be solved as if such state constraints were not present.

+An optimal or extremal solution to Problem (\ref{eq:genrmabp}) can be formally expressed as which is a pair of state and control trajectories starting from a \jnm{given} initial state $\bm{x}_0$. {In practice, however, one frequently needs to solve Problem (\ref{eq:genrmabp}) for different initial states and remaining time horizons.
+The solution above only yields the optimal control for the states along the trajectory starting from the given \(\bm{x}_0\); therefore, to obtain the optimal control for any other initial state, one would need to re-solve Problem (\ref{eq:genrmabp}) with the time horizon adjusted accordingly.
+Since solving Problem (\ref{eq:genrmabp}) is computationally challenging, repeatedly re-solving it is both prohibitive and inefficient.}